0xCCF4/PhotoSort/README.md

   -f, --file-format <FILE_FORMAT>      The target file format.
 Everything outside a {...} block is copied as is.
 The
                                        target file format may contain "/" to indicate that the file should be placed in a subdirectory.
-Use the `--mkdir` flag to create the subdirectories. `{name}` is replaced with a filename without the date part. `{dup}` is replaced with a number if a file with the target name already exists. `{date}` is replaced with the date string, formatted according to the date_format parameter. `{date?format}` is replaced with the date string, formatted according to the "format" parameter.
+Use the `--mkdir` flag to create the subdirectories. `{name}` is replaced with a filename without the date part.  `{original_name}` is replaced with the original filename without modification.`{dup}` is replaced with a number if a file with the target name already exists. `{date}` is replaced with the date string, formatted according to the date_format parameter. `{date?format}` is replaced with the date string, formatted according to the "format" parameter.